vmware/vic-product/docs/user_doc/vic_app_dev/network_use_cases.md

 - For information about the default Docker networks, see https://docs.docker.com/engine/userguide/networking/.

-- For an overview of the networks that vSphere Integrated Containers Engine uses, see [Networks Used by vSphere Integrated Containers Engine](../vic_vsphere_admin/networks.md) in *vSphere Integrated Containers Engine Installation*.
+- For an overview of the networks that vSphere Integrated Containers Engine uses, see [Networks Used by vSphere Integrated Containers Engine](../vic_vsphere_admin/networks.md) in *vSphere Integrated Containers for vSphere Administrators*.

 ## Publish a Container Port